stefanwinkel/katacoda-scenarios/docker_defense_401/step5.md

 Keep an eye on Terminal 2, the docker daemon’s host, which shows the logs of the connection attempt

+7 See Docker client call failing without the certificate

+We will now try to obtain the Container images from the server by calling the docker images client call

-7 See Docker client call failing without the certificate ` export HOST=127.0.0.1 && docker -v -H=$HOST:2376 images `{{execute T3}}
+` export HOST=127.0.0.1 && docker -v -H=$HOST:2376 images `{{execute T3}}

 8 Now perform the same call with the certs